CACDAR-Project/Ohtuprojekti-kesa2020/rostest/README.md

 ## Versions

-Tested to work on Docker version 19.03.8-ce and Docker-compose version 1.25.5
+Tested to work on Docker version 19.03.8-ce, Docker-compose version 1.25.5 and poetry 1.0.5.